alcideschaux/HPVp16-Penis/README.md

 Survival curves were built using the Kaplan-Meier method and compared using the log-rank test.
 Odds ratios and hazard ratios were estimated using unconditional logistic regression and Cox's proportional hazard regression, respectively, for each of the aforementioned endpoints.
 A 2-tailed P < 0.05 was required for statistical significance.

-Data were analyzed using R Version 3.1.1 “Sock it to Me” (R Foundation for Statistical Computing, Vienna, Austria).
+Data were analyzed by [Alcides Chaux](https://github.com/alcideschaux) using R Version 3.1.1 “Sock it to Me” (R Foundation for Statistical Computing, Vienna, Austria).

 ### Researchers
 * Stephania M. Bezerra<sup>1</sup>